 As you can see, there are many expenses involved in raising your child above and beyond the bare necessities of food and clothing.
 You can use your child support money to pay for these costs, and courts will generally take these financial needs into consideration when rendering an initial child support order.
 But your child’s support needs may change and your ex-spouse’s ability to pay them may too, in which case you will need to file a modification of existing child support action in court.

-If you are concerned that your ex-spouse is mishandling child support or they have accused you of doing so, the qualified family law attorneys at the DiPietro Family Law Group are here to help you.
-The family law attorneys at the DiPietro Family Law Group have decades of experience with all family law issues in jurisdictions across Northern Virginia, Maryland and Washington, DC.
+If you are concerned that your ex-spouse is mishandling child support or they have accused you of doing so, the qualified family attorneys at the DiPietro Family Law Group are here to help you.
+We have decades of experience with all family law issues in jurisdictions across Northern Virginia, Maryland and Washington, DC.